What is Proposition 26?

 Proposition 26 is a BAD DEAL for ALL Californians.

-Five California tribal casinos sponsoring Prop 26 have become some of the wealthiest and most powerful special interests in the state.
-Now they are pushing Prop 26 to guarantee themselves a virtual monopoly on all gaming in California by giving private trial lawyers the powers of the Attorney General to bury their licensed cardroom competitors with frivolous lawsuits.
+Now they are pushing to guarantee themselves a virtual monopoly on all gaming in California by giving private lawyers the powers of the Attorney General to bury their licensed cardroom competitors with frivolous lawsuits.

 Prop 26 will EXPAND their monopoly over gaming, NOT require them to pay their fair share, and NOT require them to abide by the state’s worker protection laws.

-The tribal casinos behind Prop 26 have made billions from their slot machine monopoly, and they pass out millions in campaign contributions every election to protect their winnings.
+The sponsors of Prop 26 have made billions of dollars from their slot machine monopoly in California.
+They are now among the largest campaign contributors to Sacramento politicians — passing out millions each election cycle to protect their winnings.

-Prop 26’s proponents are changing state law so they can hire private lawyers and give them the powers of the Attorney General to sue their competition–swamping small businesses with frivolous lawsuits to put them out of business and destroying the jobs they provide.
+This measure will lead to even more lawsuit abuse by allowing Prop 26’s sponsors to hire private trial lawyers and give them the powers of the Attorney General to sue their nontribal competitors — swamping California small businesses with frivolous lawsuits and putting them out of business.

 Prop 26 will force cardrooms out of business and result in a loss of $500 million in local tax revenue statewide and 32,000 good-paying jobs.
 The lost jobs and tax revenue from cardrooms closing will disproportionately hurt communities of color who will be left with less funding for public health, homelessness services, senior centers, and after-school programs.